MaxBamberger/DataScienceProjects/README.md

-# DataScienceProjects
+# Data Science Projects
 Welcome!
-This is a collection of some great Machine Learning and Natural Language Processing projects to be used as demonstration or a proof of concept.
+This is a collection of some great Machine Learning, Statistical modeling and Natural Language Processing projects to be used for demonstration or a proof of concept.
 Feel free to fork or reach out to me if any questions.
 More to come as I clean up some code..

 ## Table of Contents
  - [Predicting movie success](https://github.com/MaxBamberger/DataScienceProjects/tree/master/film-success-classifier) using a GradientBoosting classifier and Latent Dirichlet Allocation (LDA) to Topic-Model the plot-synopsis